LLNL/axom/src/docs/sphinx/coding_guide/sec06_scope.rst

       That is, order members using these access qualifiers in terms of "decreasing scope of visibility".

-.. note :: Declaring methods before data members is preferred because methods
+.. note:: Declaring methods before data members is preferred because methods
            are more commonly considered part of a class interface.
 Also, separating methods and data into their own access qualified sections usually helps make a class definition clearer.